piegope/doc/docs/en/kb/devolutions-web-login/how-to-articles/deploy-dwl-chrome-gpo.md

 * AlwaysOverride: Always override the value from the GPO settings when the extension is started.
 * AlwaysUseDefaultAndOverride: Use the default settings for all settings not in the GPO and override the values from the GPO when the extension is started.

-## Configuring {{ en.DWL }} extension to be automatically pinned on the Chrome toolbar
+## Configuring the {{ en.WBEX }} to be automatically pinned on the Chrome toolbar

-1. Create a new GPO rule to have the {{ en.DWL }} extension automatically pinned on the Chrome toolbar.
+1. Create a new GPO rule to have the {{ en.WBEX }} automatically pinned on the Chrome toolbar.
 1. Select Registry located in Computer Configuration – Preferences – Windows Settings – Registry or User Configuration – Preferences – Windows Settings – Registry according to your needs.
 1. In the registry properties, set the Action parameter to ***Replace*** to change the existing rule or to create it if it does not exist.
 1. Set the Hive parameter to **HKEY_LOCAL_MACHINE** or **HKEY_CURRENT_USER** according to your needs.